Fix Golf Slice with These Simple Practice Drills

 There is a lot of information out there regarding the golf slice.
 You can find thousands of videos and articles offering solutions for fixing your backswing or buying better clubs.
 But I can tell you, most of the advice you find is outdated and incorrect.
 And running drills over and over won’t help if they’re the wrong drills.

-If you’re ever going to stop slicing the golf ball, you need better information and more effective practice exercises.
+If you’re ever going to stop slicing the golf ball, you need better information and more effective practice exercises, be it block or random.

 I’ve got both for you right here.